 “My kids can safely work at the stove!
 THANK YOU!
 I have always been too afraid to go there and you gave me and my kiddos the right info we needed to do it safely.”

-I’ll also send reminders at key points of the year like school breaks to remind you in case you forgot you bought the class entirely!
+I'll also send reminders at key points of the year like school breaks to remind you in case you forget!

-There are also 4 “Foundations 101” video lessons to establish basic skills before embarking on the course (or at least by Class 4), and if you’re a VIP or Concierge member, there’s a bonus 4-video Hospitality Class too.
+There are also 4 “Foundations 101” video lessons to establish basic skills before embarking on the course, and if you’re a VIP member, there’s a bonus 4-video Hospitality Class too.